Irrational-Encoding-Wizardry/guide.encode.moe/encoding/descaling.md

 However, usually those differences are so small that they're negligible.
 If you run into a case where
-you can only get high relative errors, descaling can be highly destructive.
+you can't find any low relative error spikes, descaling can be highly destructive.
 It's instead recommended to downscale as you would normally,